lewark/pvc/README.md

 # pvc

-This is a simple phase vocoder implementation written in Python.
+This is a phase vocoder implementation written in Python.
 It can be used to time-stretch audio files.
 This program also implements independent pitch-shifting of audio in the frequency domain, with optional formant correction.

 Dependencies: numpy, scipy, SoundFile